danemorgridge/efrepo/README.md

 ### 1. Installation

-Get the EFRepository package from Nuget using the Nuget Manager in Visual Studio or using the Package Manager Console:
+Get the EFRepo package from Nuget using the Nuget Manager in Visual Studio or using the Package Manager Console:

-`PM> Install-Package EFRepository`
+`PM> Install-Package EFRepo`

 ### 2. Add EF Data Model